ikuehirata/Agilent_4294A_Controller/README.md

 ### What this does ###
-1. Setup connection to Agilent 4294A Precision Impedance Analyzer at GPIB0::17 (Check l.
+1. Setups connection to Agilent 4294A Precision Impedance Analyzer at GPIB0::17 (Check l.
 23 for GPIB address setting)
-2. Setup sweep parameters in ll.
+2. Setups sweep parameters in ll.
 25-41
-3. Perform SINGLE sweep (waiting time for sweep is customized by ``sleepdelay``)
+3. Performs SINGLE sweep (waiting time for sweep is customized by ``sleepdelay``)
-4. Save x-value, Trace A, Trace B in a single file.
+4. Saves x-value, Trace A, Trace B in a single file.
+5. Sets back sweep mode to CONTINUOUS, then gives a beep

 -----
 # Updates